amitkumarj441/VRT/scripts/README.md

 Creating list of thumbnail files - `thumbanail.py`

-Downloadi images according to thumbnail list.
+Downloading images according to thumbnail list.
 Images count could be controlled - `download.py`

 Filter corrupt images (actually it provide list and we have to delete files manually) - `filter_images.py`